-Baltimore's Promise is the Administrative Backbone for the Collaborative and works on its behalf to make sure that the summer grant making, data collection and analysis, grantee professional development, and summer provider network-building are implemented.
+Baltimore's Promise is the Administrative Backbone for the Collaborative and works on its behalf to make sure that the youth review process, summer grant making, data collection and analysis, grantee professional development, and summer provider network-building are implemented.
 For more information about Baltimore's Promise, please visit theBaltimore's Promise website.

 Benefits for Summer Programs When you apply for funding with the SFC, you